 Automates and Organises Quality Assurance in Radiation Therapy and Medical Imaging

-A permanent and very comprehensive Linac QA fully integrated into the patient workflow
+A continuous, autonomous, sensitive and comprehensive Linac QA, fully integrated in the patient workflow

-An effective, comprehensive yet simple solution to automatically analyse in real time and running in the background, the beam just delivered by the treatment machines.
+LINACWATCH, an effective, sensitive, comprehensive yet easy-to-use solution to automatically analyse in real time and running in the background, the beam just delivered by the treatment machines.

 THE PERFECT CHOICE